SoftwareAG/c8y-releasenotes/content/release-2024-0/announcements-2024-0.md

 ##### Cumulocity IoT transport in Apama 10.15.4 - breaking change in REST APIs

-Due to a change in Cumulocity IoT announced with [release 10.17](/release-10-17-0/announcements-10-17-0), Apama 10.15.4 now explicitly sets `withTotalPages` to `true` for most requests.
+Due to a change in Cumulocity IoT announced with [release 10.17](/release-10-17-0/announcements-10-17-0), Apama 10.15.4 now explicitly sets `withTotalPages` to `true` for applicable requests.